matloff/R-vs.-Python-for-Data-Science/README.md

 complex, that must be learned to do what are very simple operations in base R.  Pipes, apparently meant to help beginners learn R, actually make it more difficult, I believe.
 And the Tidyverse is of questionable value for advanced users.
-See also ["The Tidyverse Curse](The Tidyverse Curse).
+See also ["The Tidyverse Curse"]( https://www.r-bloggers.com/the-tidyverse-curse).

 The Tidyverse is a conscious promotional effort by a commercial entity that has come to dominate the R world, RStudio.
 I know and admire the